ywx/NppAStyle/readme.txt

     indent the comment text one indent.

     break after logical
     If the line contains logical conditionals they will be placed first on the new line.
 The option break-after-logical will cause the logical conditional to be placed last on the previous line.

+    max-code-length
+    max-code-length=# will break the line if it exceeds more than
+    # characters.
+The valid values are 50 thru 200.
+    If the line contains logical conditionals they will be placed first on the new line.
+The option break-after-logical will cause the logical conditional to be placed last on the previous line.